 Metadata verification.
 Automated checks identify missing metadata, inconsistent creation dates, editor software anomalies, and structural flags that point to post-creation changes.

 Tamper detection.
-Advanced document analysis surfaces hidden text layers, overlaid content, inconsistent font metrics, and structural anomalies all signs that someone changed the file after generation.
+Advanced document analysis surfaces hidden text layers, overlaid content, inconsistent font metrics, and structural anomalies, all signs that someone changed the file after generation.
 Document tampering detection at this level is simply not achievable through visual review.

 Risk-based routing.
-Rather than processing all documents in queue order, compliance automation enables priority workflows assigning documents to review queues based on actual risk profile, not arrival time.
+Rather than processing all documents in queue order, compliance automation enables priority workflows, assigning documents to review queues based on actual risk profile, not arrival time.

 Audit trail generation.
 Every automated check produces a logged, timestamped record.
 Regulators want to see exactly this: not just that a document looked fine, but that your team verified it through a consistent, documented process.